For the last two years, 5,800 bales have been recylced into the biomass energy centre to be used for energy generation

 The first thing ever dropped at Goodwood was a cuddly elephant which landed in 1932 just as the 9th Duke of Richmonds passion for flying was taking off.

-from £50 per person
+From £50 per person

-Take to the track for the ultimate racing simulator experience at Goodwood Motor Circuit.
+Discover the track in our ultimate racing simulator experience at Goodwood Motor Circuit.

-Discover your inner Sir Stirling Moss, as you take on the historic Motor Circuit from the Simulator Suite on Brooklands Lawn.
-Feel every part of the challenging track as you get to know all of its demanding corners, quick straights, and tight chicanes.
+Discover your inner Sir Stirling Moss as you take on the historic Motor Circuit from the simulator suite.
+Take on the challenging track as you get to know all its fast-sweeping corners, quick straights and navigate through the tight chicane.
 Set lap times with your competitors and attempt to make it on to the Motor Circuit leader board.

-Compete with up to 3 other drivers.
+A laser scanned, ultra realistic virtual circuit model.
 Guests can view the racing on the big screen displayed in the suite, to catch all of the wheel-to-wheel action on track.
-The Exsim VR5 Simulators use D-Box actuator technology and custom-developed motion profiles to offer a truly unique, virtual racing experience on the iconic circuit.

 Children must be aged 12 and over and they must be over 1.5m to comfortably fit in the seat and use the simulators.